-Please visit http://www.physiology.utoronto.ca/international-exchange to download the application/registration form, and email it to Brian Cox at firstname.lastname@example.org by the above deadline.
+Please visit http://www.physiology.utoronto.ca/international-exchange to download the application/registration form and email it to Dr. Brian Cox at email@example.com by the deadline above (email any questions to Dr. Brian Cox at firstname.lastname@example.org).

-- The final component of the course comprises a written assignment (due September 30at 5 pm) and short oral presentation (September 21) on a particular aspect of Developmental Physiology that was covered during the seminars and/or Exchange Workshop.
+The final component of the course comprises a short oral presentation (September 11) of a proposal for a written assignment.
+The written assignment (due September 27 at 5 pm) is to cover a particular aspect of Developmental Physiology that was discussed during the seminars and/or Exchange Workshop.
 Students will pick a topic and a mentor, a faculty member at either U of T or KI, to help direct them in their literature review and writing.

 Students must attend all components of the course, including the International Exchange Workshop, in order to receive a passing course mark.

-1) Presentation of Paper: 30% final course mark
+1) Presentation of a research paper: 30% final course mark

 2) Participation, including evaluation of questions prepared: 10% final course mark

 The marks from Component 1 of the course will form the mid-term mark.